 General.
-Proceeds of the 2018 Bonds are expected to be used to: (i) refinance, together with other available funds, all of the District's outstanding General Obligation (Limited Tax) (Additionally Secured by SNWA Pledged Revenues) Refunding Bonds, Series 2008B (the "Refunded Bonds") as more particularly described below (the "Refunding Project"); and (ii) pay the costs of issuing the 2018 Bonds.
+Proceeds of the 2019 Bonds are expected to be used to: (i) refinance, together with other available funds, the District's outstanding General Obligation (Limited Tax) (Additionally Secured by SNWA Pledged Revenues) Water Bonds, Series 2009A (Taxable Direct Pay Build America Bonds) (the "2009A Bonds"), which were issued by the District on behalf of the SNWA, as more particularly described below; (ii) refinance, together with other available funds, the District's outstanding General Obligation (Limited Tax) (Additionally Secured by SNWA Pledged Revenues) Water and Refunding Bonds, Series 2009D (the "2009D Bonds" and together with the 2009A Bonds, the "Refunded Bonds"), which were issued by the District on behalf of the SNWA, as more particularly described below; and (iii) pay the costs of issuing the 2019 Bonds.
 See "SOURCES AND USES OF FUNDS."

-The table below shows the Refunded Bonds to be paid at maturity or redeemed, as applicable, from a portion of the proceeds of the 2018 Bonds.
+The tables below show the Refunded Bonds to be paid at maturity or redeemed, as applicable, from a portion of the proceeds of the 2019 Bonds and funds to be deposited into the debt service funds for the Refunded Bonds.